We may earn a commission if you make a purchase through the links on our website.

 Pros:

-- Can easily tracking DHCP lease times, used IP addresses, and device hostnames with little configuration
+• Efficient Tracking Capabilities: Enables easy tracking of DHCP lease times, used IP addresses, and device hostnames with minimal configuration, improving network management efficiency.

 Cons: